-Vets are a mixed bag when it comes to CBD oil for dogs.
+Vets are a mixed bag when it comes to the CBD benefits for dogs.
 Some enthusiastically encourage their clients to try it, while others remain reluctant to encourage its use.
 Some are probably conflicted by the murky legal ground they find themselves on when speaking about Cannabis-based products, so it is difficult to determine the consensus opinion.

 However, the majority of vets appear to be hopeful that CBD will prove to be a viable medical treatment, while still remaining cautious about prescribing it for their patients.
 As explained by veterinarian and board member of the Evidence-Based Veterinary Medicine Association, Brennen McKenzie: